HarrisonDavidson/Home_Library/README.md

 This app tracks movies, shows, music, video games, and books- with the ability to select which format the content is in.

+After completing v1 of the app, v2 may contain features such as: creating a wishlist of things the user wishes to own, and marking items with a condition such as 'Like new', 'Unopened', 'Damaged, plays', or 'Damaged, doesn't play' so users can understand what they might need to replace, and collectors can know what they might need a second copy of so they don't have to open their valubale collectibles to enjoy their favorite content.